defold/tutorial-movement/README.md

     self.input = vmath.vector3()                -- [1]
 end
 ```
-1. Create a new `vector3` (with all components set to 0) for storing the input direction.
-It is placed it in the current script instance (`self`) so you can use it through the lifetime of the spaceship game object.
+1. Create a new zero `vector3` for storing the input direction.
+It is placed it in the current script instance (`self`) so it can be uses throughout the lifetime of the spaceship game object.

 ```lua
 function update(self, dt)